coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 Here's more information on AI at OWASP:
 - If you want to **understand how to ensure security or privacy of your AI or data-centric system** (GenAI or not), or want to align with AI security standards, you can use the [AI Exchange](https://owaspai.org), and from there you will be referred to relevant further material (including GenAI security project material) where necessary.
 - If you want to achieve **quick awareness** of the top security concerns for Large Language Models, check out the [LLM top 10 of the GenAI project](https://genai.owasp.org/llm-top-10/).
 Please know that it is not complete, intentionally - for example it does not include the security of prompts.
+- If you want to **assess or audit the security of your AI application** against technical security requirements, use the [OWASP AISVS](https://owasp.org/www-project-artificial-intelligence-security-verification-standard-aisvs-docs/).

 Some more details on projects:
 - [The OWASP AI Exchange(this work)](/go/about/) is the go-to single resource for AI security & privacy - over 300 pages of practical advice and references on protecting AI, and data-centric systems from threats - where AI consists of Analytical AI, Discriminative AI, Generative AI and heuristic systems.
 This content serves as a key bookmark for practitioners, and is contributed actively and substantially to international standards such as ISO/IEC and the AI Act through official standard partnerships.
 - The [OWASP GenAI Security Project](https://genai.owasp.org/) is an umbrella project of various initiatives that publish documents on Generative AI security, including the LLM AI Security & Governance Checklist and the LLM top 10 - featuring the most severe security risks of Large Language Models.
+- The [OWASP AISVS](https://owasp.org/www-project-artificial-intelligence-security-verification-standard-aisvs-docs/) (Artificial Intelligence Security Verification Standard) focuses on providing developers, architects, and security professionals with a structured checklist to verify the security of AI-driven applications.
+It provides three verification levels aligned with ASVS, and covers the full AI lifecycle from training data integrity to deployment monitoring.
 - [OpenCRE.org](https://opencre.org) has been established under the OWASP Integration standards project(from the _Project wayfinder_) and holds a catalog of common requirements across various security standards inside and outside of OWASP.
 OpenCRE links all AI security controls and threats across standards and guidelines, and the Exchange features a mechanism to insert the correct references for all sections to owaspai.org.
 This effectively makes the Exchange a hub for the AI security standards landscape.
 More details in [this LinkedIn post](https://www.linkedin.com/posts/robvanderveer_announcing-the-rosetta-stone-of-ai-security-share-7454426279262564352-SLzR).
 - Further AI projects at OWASP can be found [here](https://owasp.org/search/?searchString=AI)